Syro-Malankara Catholic Church: Malankara Catholic Youth Movement

 The Malankara Catholic Youth Movement (MCYM) is the official youth organization of the Syro-Malankara Catholic Church.
 It originated in Kerala during the late 1960s.
 While individual youth groups existed at the parish level earlier, the development of a unified diocesan structure occurred later.

 The movement aims to foster spiritual growth, leadership, and community engagement among young members of the Church.
 MCYM has expanded its presence across Kerala, other Indian states, and internationally.

 MCYM branches in Kerala include the Major Archieparchy of Thiruvananthapuram, the Archieparchy of Thiruvalla, and the Eparchies of Bathery, Muvattupuzha, Mavelikkara, and Pathanamthitta.
 In Tamil Nadu, the movement serves the Eparchy of Marthandam, while in Karnataka, it operates within the Eparchy of Puttur.
 In North India, it functions under the Apostolic Visitation for Malankara Syrian Catholic Churches (MCCETR – New Delhi).
 Internationally, MCYM serves the Syro-Malankara Catholic Eparchy of the United States and Canada, headquartered in Elmont, New York, through the Malankara Catholic Youth Movement of North America (MCYM-NA).'

 Malankara Catholic Association

 Founded in 1989, the Malankara Catholic Association is the official organization for the lay faithful of the Syro-Malankara Catholic Church.
 Its activities are aimed at fostering lay participation in the Church's mission and supporting the spiritual and social needs of the community.

 The association functions across several dioceses, including the Thiruvananthapuram, Thiruvalla, Bathery, Muvattupuzha, and Marthandam eparchies, as well as in the United States and Canada.
 Baselios Cleemis serves as its patron.

 Official name

-The official name of the church is Syro-Malankara Catholic Church which is mainly used in the English speaking Western regions.
-The name of the church as translated from Malayalam/Syriac is Malankara Syrian Catholic Church.
+The official name of the church is "Syro-Malankara Catholic Church".
+The name of the church as translated from Malayalam/Syriac is Malankara Syrian Catholic Church, and this is the name used colloquially in India.
+It should also be noted that this name is largely due to Latin influence (similar to Syro-Malabar), with the Latin Church even referring to the Malankara Orthodox Syrian Church as the "Syro-Malankara Orthodox Church".